Robert Redford's family: His love story with Sibylle Szaggars and the tragic loss of his two sons

 Though he wasn’t nominated again in the best actor category, Robert took home a best director Oscar in 1980 for Ordinary People.

-He was awarded an honorary Oscar in 2002, and a lifetime achievement award at Venice Film Festival in 2017.
+He was awarded an honorary Oscar in 2002 and a lifetime achievement award at the Venice Film Festival in 2017.

 Robert also founded the Sundance Film Festival, which has become the largest independent film festival in the United States.